kodecocodes/i10t/uiview-property-animator/uiview-property-animator.markdown

 ## Getting started

 Open the **Animalation** project in the starter materials for this chapter.
 This is a demonstration app which you'll modify to add extra animation capabilities.
-There's a single view controller, and some utility files.
+There are two view controllers, some animated transition support files, and some utility files.
 Build and run the project:

 ![ipad](images/Animalation1.png)